paultadesse/multi-step-form/README.md

-# Nuxt 3 Minimal Starter
+# Multi-step form using Nuxt 3 | Vue 3 | TailwindCSS

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.